 The role, in combination with the tenant (optional), comprise the authorization settings for an Avi Vantage user.

-- Read: User may only read the existing configuration of the item.
-For example, the user may see how a virtual service is configured while being unable to view the current metrics, modify, or delete that virtual service.
+- Read: The user can only read the existing configuration of resources.
+For example, the user can see how a virtual service is configured and view the health and analytics data of the virtual service but is unable to modify the configuration or delete the virtual service.

 Pre-defined Avi Vantage User Roles

 Avi Vantage comes with the following pre-defined roles: